Xbox Series X games to finally be revealed next week

 It’ll be the first glimpse of what Microsoft’s pint-sized tower of power can do, and after the console’s technical specifications were revealed last month, expectations are high.
 We still haven’t seen any actual gameplay footage from either Xbox Series X or PS5, so it’s hard not to get excited about seeing what Microsoft has in store.

 The show is likely to contain a few interesting surprises and, in typical Microsoft fashion, a number of ‘world premieres’.
 There’s a strong chance we’ll see titles such as Halo Infinite and Senua’s Saga: Hellblade 2, too, but what about third-party games?
-Will the recently announced Assassin’s Creed: Valhalla be shown in all its axe-wielding glory?
-Will we get any solid release dates?
+We already know that the recently announced Assassin’s Creed: Valhalla be shown in all its axe-wielding glory, but will we get any solid release dates?
 Could we possibly hear about a price point for the Xbox Series X?

+We will be happy to reveal our first Assassin’s Creed Valhalla gameplay trailer during the First Look Xbox Series X Gameplay on Inside Xbox.
+Stay tuned! https://t.co/1KjtTI1FdFApril 30, 2020

 Sadly, we’ll have to wait to find out all this and more when Inside Xbox airs on May 7.